-Emails show Amazon pressed Postal Service for mailbox outside warehouse before union vote
+Union appears headed to defeat in Amazon vote in Alabama

 “We have not heard anything back on the install of this collection box,” a Postal Service account manager wrote to Alabama colleagues on Jan.
 14. “Amazon is reaching out again to me today about the status as they wanted to move quickly on this.”

 Six days later, the manager sent another email to her colleagues in Alabama that “Amazon’s expected set-up date for this collection box is February 7, 2021.”
 The manager also noted in a Jan.
-8 email that a person, whose name was redacted, “at Amazon HQ would like to (be) kept in the loop on this progress.”
+8 email that a person, whose name was redacted, “at Amazon HQ would like to [be] kept in the loop on this progress.”

+Despite the internal emails, Postal Service spokesman David Partenheimer said in a statement that the box was “suggested by the Postal Service as a solution to provide an efficient and secure delivery and collection point.”

-A Postal Service spokesman did not immediately respond to requests for comment.
-Amazon spokeswoman Heather Knox said the mailbox’s placement was intended to make voting easy.
+Amazon spokeswoman Heather Knox said that the mailbox’s placement was intended to make voting easy and that the company proposed a variety of options to do so.

 “The RWDSU fought those at every turn and pushed for a mail-only election, which the NLRB’s own data showed would reduce turnout,” Knox said in a statement.
 “This mailbox — which only the USPS had access to — was a simple, secure, and completely optional way to make it easy for employees to vote, no more and no less.”

-The emails among Postal Service workers, though, show the lengths to which Amazon will go to fight unionization, RWDSU president Stuart Appelbaum said.
+The emails among Postal Service workers, though, show the lengths to which Amazon will go to fight unionization, Appelbaum said.

 “Even though the NLRB definitively denied Amazon’s request for a drop box on the warehouse property, Amazon felt it was above the law and worked with the postal service anyway to install one,” Appelbaum said in a statement.
 “They did this because it provided a clear ability to intimidate workers.”